ibm-cloud-docs/solution-tutorials/vpc-app-deploy.md

 # Deploy applications on VSI in VPC
 {: #vpc-app-deploy}

-This tutorial walks you through provisioning {{site.data.keyword.vpc_full}} (VPC) infrastructure on {{site.data.keyword.Bluemix_notm}} and installing software on a virtual server instance (VSI) using Infrastructure as code(IaC) tools like Terraform and Ansible.
+This tutorial walks you through provisioning {{site.data.keyword.vpc_full}} (VPC) infrastructure and installing software on a virtual server instance (VSI) using Infrastructure as code(IaC) tools like Terraform and Ansible.
 The infrastructure can be built as described in the following two tutorials:
-- [Private and public subnets in a Virtual Private Cloud](https://{DomainName}/docs/tutorials?topic=solution-tutorials-vpc-public-app-private-backend) only the public subnet and web server is required for this tutorial.
+- Provision your own VPC with a public and a private subnet and a virtual server instance (VSI) in each subnet - [Private and public subnets in a Virtual Private Cloud](https://{DomainName}/docs/tutorials?topic=solution-tutorials-vpc-public-app-private-backend).
+Only the public subnet and web server is required for this tutorial.
-- [Securely access remote instances with a bastion host](https://{DomainName}/docs/tutorials?topic=solution-tutorials-vpc-secure-management-bastion-server) for secured maintenance of the servers using a bastion host which acts as a `jump` server and a maintenance security group.
+- For secured maintenance of the servers using a bastion host which acts as a `jump` server and a maintenance security group - [Securely access remote instances with a bastion host](https://{DomainName}/docs/tutorials?topic=solution-tutorials-vpc-secure-management-bastion-server)

+{:shortdesc}

 ## Objectives
 {: #objectives}

-* Understand operating system software provided by IBM
+* Understand operating system software provided by {{site.data.keyword.IBM_notm}}
 * Utilize manual steps for updating the operating system software and installing new software
 * Become familiar with the Terraform object model for VPC
 * Understand how to use Terraform for installing software